M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 var response = (HttpWebResponse)request.GetResponse();
 ```

-### Connecting via OAuth
+## Connecting via OAuth

 Connecting via OAuth is a more complex approach than above, but adds additional security to the overall authentication process.
+The instructions below assume that the vault/server is already correctly configured, and that you can log in using OAuth through the M-Files Web client.
 Authenticating using OAuth typically involves a number of steps:

 1. Obtain an access token to use for authentication. _Note: this step is typically required although if you already have a valid token from another process then you may be able to skip this step._
 	1. Load the plugin information from M-Files and retrieve the OAuth configuration details.